lakshaygoyal425/Leetcode/README.md

-# Python solution for Leetcode
+# Solution for Leetcode
-Python solution of problems from [LeetCode](https://leetcode.com/)
+Solutions of problems from [LeetCode](https://leetcode.com/)

 ##### [Problems 1-100]